stevebus/unrealdemo/docs/deploy-azure-resources.md

 Create and Azure Resource Group to contain all the Azure resources we will need for this solution.
 This will keep all the deployed Azure resources together and will allow you to clean them all up when you are done with the demo by simply deleting the resource group.

-First, let's pick a location for deployment.
+Next, let's pick a location for deployment.
 To view available locations for your subscription, run

 ``` bash
 az account list-locations -o table